Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Bolzano – For city lovers

-• Best places to stay in the Dolomites for City Lovers, Culture Enthusiasts, Families, Foodies
+• Best place for City Lovers, Culture Enthusiasts, Families, Foodies

 • Summer destination: 4.2